Suu Kyi set to steal Myanmar spotlight on Euro tour

 If the Thailand trip was anything to go by, Thein Sein and the retired soldiers in his cabinet should be braced for similar fanfare and more of Suu Kyi's robust rhetoric when she touches down later on Wednesday.

-"She realizes she needs to work with the government, but she'll still stand up and speak out about the important issues," added Roberts.
+"She realises she needs to work with the government, but she'll still stand up and speak out about the important issues," added Roberts.
 "Those comments are sure to rattle some people."

 (Additional reporting by Thu Rein Hlaing; Writing and additional reporting by Martin Petty in Bangkok; Editing by Nick Macfie)